 Employers are increasingly using social media to promote opportunities, screen candidates and even head-hunt suitable employees.
-You can use this to your advantage by using social media wisely.
-Check out the advice below, and keep an eye out for events in our What's On Diary.
+You can use this to your advantage!

 Try searching for yourself online and see what you can find on yourself.
 Is it appropriate?
-If there's something showing up that you wouldn't want employers to see, you can sometimes remove it by changing your privacy settings or deleting old content from Facebook/Twitter etc. If there's nothing showing up, it could be helpful to start sharing more content to boost your applications.
+If there's something showing up that you wouldn't want employers to see, you can sometimes remove it by changing your privacy settings or deleting old content from Facebook/Twitter etc. If you haven’t posted anything interesting, it could be helpful to start sharing more content to boost your applications.

 Just like any company, everyone has their own 'brand'; the impressions and perceptions that people have of you.
 Being more aware of your own brand can help you adapt your digital footprint to represent yourself better.
 Think about your values, your skills, your personality and style, and the product or service that you can offer to potential employers.
 It can take time to identify your own brand, so spend some time thinking about yourself and identifying your skills and abilities.
 Try our 'Getting Started' page for more help.
-Once you better understand yourself, you can use social media to promote yourself and your skills, which could help boost your career.
+Once you better understand yourself, you can use social media to promote your own personal brand.

 Networking is a vital skill in any career, and while networking in real life is important, online networking can be just as important.
 Sites like Twitter and LinkedIn are great for finding other professionals working or interested in the same subjects as you, and allows you to connect with them and share ideas.

 Having a larger network will also open up more opportunities for you.
 Even friends and family who don't work in the area you are interested in might know someone else who might be able to help you with your career.